chaoyangnz/phew/README.md

 - Lightroom

-In `Export` dialog, the last section `Post-Pocessing`, select `Open in Other Application...`, set the bat script `phew.bat`.
+In `Export` dialog, the last section `Post-Pocessing`, select `Open in Other Application...`, choose the bat script `phew.bat` location.

-Then you can edit `phew.bat` as you need to customise the parameters: layout, other tweaks etc.
+You can edit `phew.bat` as you need to customise the parameters: layout, other tweaks etc.

 ![lightroom.png](lightroom.png)